Apple Interactive Television Box

-The Apple Interactive Television Box (AITB) is a television set-top box developed by Apple Computer (now Apple Inc.) in partnership with a number of global telecommunications firms, including British Telecom and Belgacom.
-Prototypes of the unit were deployed at large test markets in parts of the United States and Europe in 1994 and 1995, but the product was canceled shortly thereafter, and was never mass-produced or marketed.
+The Apple Interactive Television Box (AITB) is a discontinued prototype of a television set-top box developed by Apple Computer (now Apple Inc.) in partnership with several global telecommunications firms, including British Telecom and Belgacom.
+Prototypes were deployed at large test markets in parts of the United States and Europe in 1994 and 1995, but the product was canceled shortly thereafter, and was never mass-produced or marketed.

 Overview

 The AITB was designed as an interface between a consumer and an interactive television service.
-The unit's remote control would allow a user to choose what content would be shown on a connected television, and to seek with fast forward and rewind.
-In this regard it is similar to a modern satellite receiver or TiVo unit.
-The box would only pass along the user's choices to a central content server for streaming instead of issuing content itself.
+Its remote control allows a user to choose what content would be shown on a connected television, and to seek with fast forward and rewind.
+In this regard, it is functionally similar to a satellite receiver or digital video recorder.
+The box only passes along the user's choices to a central content server for streaming instead of issuing content itself.
 There were also plans for game shows, educational material for children, and other forms of content made possible by the interactive qualities of the device.

 Early conceptual prototypes have an unfinished feel.
 Near-completion units have a high production quality, the internal components often lack prototype indicators, and some units have FCC approval stickers.
-These facts, along with a full online manual suggest the product was very near completion before being canceled.
+A full manual was released online.

 Infrastructure

-Because the machine was designed to be part of a subscription data service, the AITB units are mostly inoperable.
-The ROM contains only what is required to continue booting from an external hard drive or from its Ethernet connection.
-Many of the prototypes do not appear to even attempt to boot.
-This is likely dependent on changes in the ROM.
-The ROM itself contains parts of a downsized Mac OS 7.1 enabling it to establish a network connection to the media servers provided by Oracle.
+Because the machine was designed to be part of a subscription data service which was discontinued, the AITB units became mostly inoperable.
+The ROM contains only what is required to continue booting from an external hard drive or from its network connection.
+The ROM contains parts of a downsized System 7.1, enabling it to establish a network connection to the media servers provided by Oracle.
 The Oracle Media Server (OMS) initially ran on hardware produced by Larry Ellison's nCube Systems company, but was later also made available by Oracle on SGI, Alpha, Sun, SCO, Netware, Windows NT, and AIX systems.
 These servers also provided the parts of the OS not implemented in ROM of the AITB via the OMS Boot Service.
-Therefore, an AITB must establish a network connection successfully in order to finish the boot process.
+Therefore, an AITB must establish a network connection successfully to finish the boot process.
 Using a command key combination and a PowerBook SCSI adapter, it is possible to get the AITB to boot into a preinstalled System 7.1 through an external SCSI hard drive.

 In July 2016, images were published on a video game forum that appear to show a Super Nintendo Entertainment System cartridge designed to work with the British Telecom variant of the AITB.
 The cartridge is labeled "BT GameCart" and includes an 8-pin serial connector designed to connect to the Apple System/Peripheral 8 port on the rear of the box.
-A BT promotional film for the service trial discusses a way users could download and play Nintendo video games via the system.
+A BT promotional video for the service trial discusses a way users could download and play video games via the system.